 - By following some simple guidelines on your site you can usually see improvements in your search rankings.

-- Once the foundations are laid, you can continually tweak your site to see improvements.
+- Once the foundations are laid, you can keep tweaking your site to see improvements.
 The best approach to this detailed work is often getting help from an SEO specialist.

 The best SEO strategies are highly targeted